-- 5.7.1 The University Senate grants degrees in May each year.
-Each candidate for a degree must complete an application for graduation.
-Application for Graduation forms are available in the Office of the Registrar. - 5.7.2 The deadline for completing all requirements for the degree is the final business day in April for Spring graduation. - 5.7.3 Students can be considered for the awarding of a degree only when all of the following requirements have been satisfied: - for Master's with thesis candidates: submission of two final copies of the thesis or dissertation.
-Regulations governing proper submission are set out in the Instructions for the Preparation of Graduate Theses.
+5.7.1 The University Senate grants degrees in May each year.
+Each candidate for a degree must complete an Application for Graduation form and must pay the \$35 graduation fee.
+Application for Graduation forms are available in the Office of the Registrar.

+5.7.2 The deadline for completing all requirements for the degree is the final business day in April for Spring graduation.

+5.7.3 Students can be considered for the awarding of a degree only when all of the following requirements have been satisfied:

+- for Master's with thesis/project candidates: submission of two final copies of the thesis or project.
+Regulations governing proper submission are set out in the UNBC Thesis Preparation Guide.
 Only the latest version of these instructions is valid.
+Students should obtain a copy from the Office of Graduate Studies. - for PhD candidates: submission of two final copies of the dissertation.
+Regulations governing proper submission are set out in the UNBC Thesis Preparation Guide.
+Only the latest version of these instructions is valid.
+Students should obtain a copy from the Office of Graduate Studies.

-Students should obtain a copy from the Office of Graduate Studies. - submission of the letter of recommendation for degree from the Program to the Office of Graduate Studies.
-This letter states that all academic requirements have been completed. - payment of all outstanding fees.
-Those who have outstanding accounts will not receive their degree parchment or be issued transcripts.
+- the supervisor has signed off and submitted the approval pages for the student's thesis, project or dissertation to the Office of Graduate Studies. - the supervisor has submitted a grade to the Office of the Registrar for the student's thesis, project or dissertation. - an Application for Graduation has been submitted to the Office of the Registrar and an official degree audit has been completed by the University. - payment of all outstanding fees.
+Those students who have outstanding accounts will not receive their degree parchment or be issued transcripts.
 Students should be aware of the semester fee payment schedule for graduate degrees (see Fees).
-All students should check their fee status with the Graduate Studies Officer at the Office of the Registrar.
+All students must check their fee status with the Graduate Studies Officer at the Office of the Registrar.